1dylan1/GoTOPO30/README.md

 reassigns the ocean value from -9999 to 0 the land boundary portrayal will be maintained.
 Due to the nature of the raster structure of the DEM, small islands in the ocean less than approximately 1 square kilometer will not be represented.

+If you're looking for a place to obtain the files, the NCAR has some available for download (https://rda.ucar.edu/datasets/d758000/dataaccess/#)

 ## Contributing
 I'm always open to contributions as it's possible I've missed an edge case or fundamentally misunderstood something.
 Feel free to open an issue or PR.